xbz0n/gnmap_prism/README.md

 -   `smb-urls.txt`: List of potential SMB shares/hosts.
 -   `[tool]-targets.txt`: Target lists formatted for specific tools (e.g., `testssl-targets.txt`).
 -   `segmentation-report.txt`: Analysis of network reachability vs. open ports for the defined scope.

-## Troubleshooting

--   **File Not Found:** Ensure the path to the `.gnmap` input file is correct.
--   **Permission Denied:** Check if you have write permissions for the output directory location.
--   **Parsing Errors:** Malformed or non-standard `.gnmap` lines might cause warnings or incomplete results.
-Ensure the input file was generated correctly with `nmap -oG`.
--   **Scope Issues:** If automatic scope detection fails, provide the scope manually using `--scope` or `--scope-file`.
--   **No Output Files:** Check the console output.
-If no hosts were found up or no open ports were detected according to your scan parameters, some files might be empty or not generated.

 ## Contributing